SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 So, why not try to test this information?
 As an example, we will write a test to verify the information in the table called _specials_.
 Assume that you want to test that the first row is the flight from Atlanta to Las Vegas and the price is \$398.
 How do we do that?
-First step is to know how our page represents this information.
+The first step is to know how our page represents this information.

 Use the developer tools of Chrome browser and select the desired row.
 We get the following HTML code: